All Episodes

 You can't tell me that they're trying to do the best that they can.

-And you can't tell me that the competitive pressures, particularly in a war zone, the primary culprits here.
+And you can't tell me that the competitive pressures, particularly in a war zone, are the primary culprits here.

-Active engaged human beings think, and active engaged human beings have an interest in the outcome of events.
+Active, engaged human beings think, and active, engaged human beings have an interest in the outcome of events.

 It got past the editors because the editors passed them.

-Uh, just assume nobody would question it.
+Just assume nobody would question it.

 That's what I mean by the arrogance of these people.

-Even after Dan Rather, even after all the other exposes, most of the people in the drive-by media still do not get the fact that they are being investigated on a daily basis by alternative media.
+Even after Dan Rather, even after all the other exposés, most of the people in the drive-by media still do not get the fact that they are being investigated on a daily basis by alternative media.

 Back in just a second.